polyaxon/polyaxon/docs/integrations/outputs-on-gcs.md

 status: published
 ---

+Polyaxon allows users to connect to one or multiple buckets on Google Cloud Storage (GCS) to store job outputs and experiment artifacts.

 ## Create an Google cloud storage bucket

 You should create a google cloud storage bucket (e.g. plx-outputs), and you have to assign permission to the bucket.